rrebern/mlb-game-data/README.md

 Requirements
 ==============
-1. A PostgreSQL client connectivity to the PostgreSQL instance at hcubs.crtnht6h1zib.us-east-1.rds.amazonaws.com:5432, db name uqumrsnb
+1. A PostgreSQL client and connectivity to the PostgreSQL instance at hcubs.crtnht6h1zib.us-east-1.rds.amazonaws.com:5432, db name uqumrsnb
 2. The ddl.sql file needs to be run in the target database
 3. Python 3
 4. Python needs the following to be installed via pip: requests, psycopg2